Center InformationMaria Lavarreda-Pearce

 Cottage Data2Go is a free, easy-to-use online mapping and data tool created by Cottage Health and Measure of America of the Social Science Research Council.
 It brings together federal, state, county and community data on a broad range of issues critical to the well-being of all Santa Barbara County. http://www.cottagedata2go.org/

-Regulatory Documentation Standardization Our site has implemented the use of an electronic regulatory system, Complion, to meet the requirements per the U.S. federal regulations and guidance documents, and FDA electronic data guidance documents for electronic/computerized systems to create, store and/or maintain essential trial documentation.
+Our site has implemented the use of an electronic regulatory system, Complion, to meet the requirements per the U.S. Federal Regulations and Guidance Documents [21 CFR11, ICH E6 GCP E6 (R2), and FDA Electronic Data Guidance Documents (computerized Systems Used in Clinical Trials and Electronic Records; Electronic Signatures - Part 11, Scope and Application)] for electronic/computerized systems to create, store and/or maintain essential trial documentation.